 - the protection of IT systems according to criticality and requirements for confidentiality, integrity and availability;

 - the establishment of security controls of IT systems, including system access to information and resources necessary for its legitimate purpose;

 - regular monitoring and testing programs established to ensure ongoing effectiveness of IT security measures.

 How to access your Personal Information?

-Australian Privacy Principle 12 and 13 provides you with the right to access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions.
+The Privacy Requirements provide you with the right to access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions.

 Where a request for access is made, Yieldbroker will review the request and respond within a reasonable period after the request is made.
 Where Yieldbroker cannot give access to Personal Information, including in the manner requested by you, Yieldbroker will provide you with a written notice that sets out:

-- The reasons for the refusal except to the extent that, having regard to the grounds for the refusal, it would be unreasonable to do so; and
+- the reasons for the refusal except to the extent that, having regard to the grounds for the refusal, it would be unreasonable to do so;